stackdio/stackdio/stackdio/README.rst

     cd /mnt/stackdio_root/stackdio
     pip install -r stackdio/requirements/local.txt

+    # INFO: If you get complaints about swig or openssl-devel does not work
+    # or some other type of issue when one of the python packages are
+    # building, you should make sure you installed the prerequisites from
+    # the section above.

     # NOTE: On CentOS, you'll likely get an error like "This openssl-devel
     # package does not work your architecture" when it starts installing
     # M2Crypto.
 To fix this, go into your virtual env direct (with